 I don’t think I realized how easy it was to perfect crème brûlée at home until I started making it myself.
-I’ve had the same epiphany with other dessert recipes like classic cheesecake and homemade toffee!
+I’ve had the same epiphany with other dessert recipes like classic cheesecake!

 It’s a satisfying accomplishment to be able to make a dessert that feels like a luxury, with its contrasting textures and simple elegance, and usually high price tag!

 Crème brûlée recipes are usually reserved for special occasions at fancy French restaurants, but this recipe will rival anything you’ve ordered before!

 - Easier than it looks.
 The most perfect crème brûlée is simple as long as you follow the step-by-step directions.

 - Suitable for all occasions.
 For Mother’s Day, Valentine’s Day, Christmas, Easter, or anniversaries, this is right up there with cheesecake mousse for the perfect choice.